Televisions

 <strong>Image Quality</strong>

 Both TV signals and Blu-ray images are cleanly upscaled to 4K by the G3's AI-supported image processing.
-Details in our bright test sequences are cleanly resolved, although the finer aspects blur slightly in darker corners.
+Details in the brightness test sequences are cleanly resolved, although the finer aspects blur slightly in darker corners.
 Motion artefacts are minimal, save for some slight flicker over intricate surfaces, such as a wheat field.

 <strong>Sound Quality</strong>